What are the responsibilities and job description for the Advance Practice Practitioner position at NEIGHBORHOOD FAMILY PRACTICE?

 Description

 Neighborhood Family Practice is a Federally Qualified Health Center (FQHC) dedicated to providing comprehensive, high-quality, and affordable healthcare to underserved and diverse communities.
-Our mission is to deliver equitable and accessible care, fostering healthier lives and stronger communities
+NFP’s mission is to deliver equitable and accessible care, fostering healthier lives and stronger communities.

-In collaboration with Physicians, the Advanced Practice Provider (APP) is an Advanced Practice/Certified Nurse Practitioner (APRN, CNP) or Physician Assistant (PA) that provides direct patient to individuals within their scope of practice, licensure, and credentials.
-This can include preventative, primary care, or chronic care services.
-An APP evaluates and interprets symptoms to diagnose and manage medical or psychological issues under scope of practice.
+In collaboration with Physicians, the Advanced Practice Provider (APP) is an Advanced Practice/Certified Nurse Practitioner (APRN, CNP) or Physician Assistant (PA) who provides direct patient care including preventative, primary care, or chronic care services.

-- Compliance: Maintain up to date and accurate patient records.
+- Compliance: Maintain up-to-date and accurate patient records.
 Participate in annual chart review, biannual prescriptive review, regular peer review, or other performance improvement activities as assigned.
-Develop and maintain problem list, diagnosis, and education plans for patients served.

 - Other Duties as Assigned